-Trading posts found in areas close to Native American reservations may be the real thing or, unfortunately, they may be just another souvenir shop dressed up to seem authentic.
-To enter a genuine trading post that trades with local Native populations is an experience in commerce that has it’s roots in Indian trade before the 1900’s.
-And, for some trading posts, the families have been trading with locals for generations.
+Trading posts found in areas close to Native American reservations might be the real thing.
+Or they could be just another souvenir shop dressed up to seem authentic.
+To enter a genuine trading post that trades with local Native Americans is an experience in commerce that has its roots in the trade before the 1900s.
+And at some trading posts, the families have been trading with locals for generations.
 These trading posts, bursting with authentic goods, are vital to Native American commerce and financial viability.

 The Story of Pawn

-For me, the mention of the words pawn shop used to conjure up visions of skid row down-and-outers pawning their watch or guitar for some money to buy an immediate need.
+The mention of the words "pawn shop" might conjure up visions of skid row down-and-outers pawning their watch or guitar for some money to buy an immediate need.
 But a visit to Perry Null Trading Company will change that vision.

 Buying at a Trading Post